Pay Less Upfront with Thrizer. File a Superbill. Or Use Your FSA or HSA.

-At Little Dove Consulting PLLC, we believe that accessing compassionate, expert mental health care should be simple, flexible, and tailored to your family's needs.
+At Little Dove Psychology, we believe that accessing compassionate, expert mental health care should be simple, flexible, and tailored to your family's needs.
 That's why we offer two straightforward payment models designed to support a variety of circumstances.

 On this page, you'll find a clear breakdown of how each option works, including our partnership with Thrizer to help you navigate out-of-network insurance reimbursement with ease.
 No matter which path you choose, our goal is to make high-quality virtual psychotherapy and psychology services accessible and stress-free.